signforall/challenge/index.md

 ## Results Replication
 To replicate our results you need to use...
-## Submission Guidelines
-Submit predictions on unseen singers and sentences.

 ## Citation
-Please cite the following paper for this challenge
+Please cite the paper for this challenge once published.

 ## Licence
 Creative Commons Attribution-NonCommercial (CC BY-NC)